strimzi/strimzi.github.io/_posts/2023-10-02-kafka-consumer-client-essentials.md

 **`onComplete` method**

 - Provides feedback on the outcome of offset commits.
 - Prints an error message on offset commit failures.
-Appropriate action is taken based on whether it's a retriable or non-retriable error.
-If the error is retriable, the offset committing process continues.
-If the error is non-retriable, a stack trace is printed and the consumer is terminated.
+If a non-retriable error occurs, a stack trace is printed, and the application exits.
+Non-retriable errors indicate issues like insufficient processing resources or network partitions, which might lead to the application being pushed out of the consumer group.

 With the imported libraries, our constants, and these configuration properties and methods, the consumer application can do all we set out to do.